marzwick/DemoSite/site/src/intro.md

     Complete Activity TK in your workbook: Commit to one action you could take to address each of the five dimensions of inclusive teaching.

 ## Scientific Teaching in Practice

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Describe how scientific teaching leverages the facets of science for students for learning and for instructors while teaching.
+    - Commit to one action you could take to put scientific teaching in practice with respect to students learning science and for you, the instructor, teaching science.
+    - Understand key concepts and principles:
+        - Scientific teaching offers a natural structure for teaching that parallels our scientific research, as well as the scientific practices we are asking our students to learn.
+        - The STC focuses on what instructors have agency to change: The classroom.

 Scientific teaching offers a natural structure for teaching that parallels our scientific research, as well as the scientific practices we are asking our students to learn.